catalyzeio/stratum-docs/mfa-troubleshooting.md

 ## My Authenticator no Longer Works

 When choosing the authenticator mode for MFA, your device and the Catalyze servers will need to be kept in sync with [NTP](http://www.ntp.org).
-Without an accurate system clock, the authenticator app will generate invalid codes.
+Without an accurate system clock, the authenticator app will generate invalid OTPs.
 Mobile devices will often synchronize automatically as long as an active network connection is available.
 If you are using another type of device, be sure to check you have an active network connection available and check the documentation for your device on how to keep in sync with NTP.

 # Still Having Issues?